 Researchers Saima Noreen, Malcolm MacLeod, and Raynette Bierman of the University’s School of Psychology and Neuroscience gave study participants a series of hypothetical scenarios containing transgressions such as infidelity, slander, and theft.
 They asked participants to:

-- evaluate the offense, and then
+- evaluate the offence, and then

 - decide whether or not they would forgive the offender.